iszczesniak/cpp/memory/index.md

 An argument is an expression that is part of a call expression.
 A parameter is initialized using an argument.

+A function can have a result (a value or a reference) that is initialized with the expression of the return instruction.

 ## Passing arguments

 If a function parameter is of a non-reference type, we say that a